keinlika/SmartDoorbell_v2/documentation/SYSTEM_ARCHITECTURE.md

 Its responsibilities are:

-- initialize and manage the USB/video camera at `/dev/video0`
+- initialize and manage the CSI (Camera Serial Interface)/video camera at `/dev/video0`
 - initialize and read the GPIO motion sensor
 - capture microphone input from ALSA `plughw:1,0`
 - serve an MJPEG live preview stream over Flask on port `8001`